NVIDIA/spark-rapids/docs/compatibility.md

 Also parsing of some values will not produce bit for bit identical results to what the CPU does.
 They are within round-off errors except when they are close enough to overflow to Inf or -Inf which then results in a number being returned when the CPU would have returned null.

-### CSV Integer

-Any number that overflows will not be turned into a null value.

 ## ORC